awell-health/awell-extensions/extensions/healthie/README.md

 ## Create patient

-Creates a new patient set up according to the passed fields.
-After completion the following data points will be available:
+Creates a new patient according to the passed fields.
+After completion the `healthiePatientId` will be exposed as a data point in the care flow.

-1. healthiePatientId

 ## Update patient

 Updates a specific patient (defined by the provided `id`) according to the passed fields.

 ## Apply tag to patient

 Adds a tag (existing one, identified by an `id`) to a patient.
 Although the Healthie API call allows assigning multiple tags per API call, for simplicity of the logic this action can only take one tag as input.
 Assigning multiple tags is possible by adding multiple actions.

 ## Remove tag from patient

 Removes a tag (identified by an `id`) from a patient.

-# Pricing

-# Limitations